Mental Health Facilities Scranton, PA

 Geisinger Community Medical Center Behavioral Health

-Geisinger Community Medical Center Behavioral Health is a mental health clinic in Scranton, PA, located at 1800 Mulberry Street, 18510 zip code area.
+Geisinger Community Medical Center Behavioral Health is a mental health facility in Scranton, PA, located at 1800 Mulberry Street, 18510 zip code area.
 Geisinger Community Medical Center Behavioral Health provides hospital inpatient treatment.
-Geisinger Community Medical Center Behavioral Health offers trauma therapy, couples/family therapy and activity therapy to seniors 65 or older, young adults and adults.
+Geisinger Community Medical Center Behavioral Health provides electroconvulsive therapy, group therapy and activity therapy to adults, young adults and seniors 65 or older.
 Geisinger Community Medical Center Behavioral Health also supports seniors or older adults and people with serious mental illness.
-Additional services offered at Geisinger Community Medical Center Behavioral Health include illness management and recovery, family psychoeducation and chronic disease/illness management.
+Additional services offered by Geisinger Community Medical Center Behavioral Health consist of illness management and recovery, chronic disease/illness management and family psychoeducation.

 Wilkes Barre Vamc - 14.8 miles from Scranton, PA